yogsototh/Scratch/multi/blog/programming-language-experience.md

   - Logo
   - Basic
 -----
-<%= blogimage("dragon.jpg","Title image") %>
+blogimage("dragon.jpg","Title image")

 begindiv(intro)
-en: <%=tldr%> My short and higly subjective feelings about programming languages I used.
+en: %tldr My short and higly subjective feelings about programming languages I used.
-fr: <%=tlal%> Mon avis court et hautement subjectif concernant les différents languages de programmations que j'ai utilisé. enddiv
+fr: %tlal Mon avis court et hautement subjectif concernant les différents languages de programmations que j'ai utilisé. enddiv

 ### `BASIC`

-<%= leftblogimage("basic.gif","Title image") %>
+leftblogimage("basic.gif","Title image")

 en: The language of my firsts programs!
 en: I was about 10, with an `MO5` and `Amstrad CPC 6128` and even with my `Atari STe`.
 en: This is the language of `GOTO`s.